adriancooney/examist/report/testing/test-design.md

 2. **A request with invalid data fails.**

    Again, these are usually POST or PUT requests that send data to the server intending to be processed in some way.
-The endpoint has to be tested to ensure the integrity of the existing data is not compromed by incoming valid data.
-Examples are when trying to create new users when an email already exists for that user or trying to update an entity that voilates a constraint within the database.
+The endpoint has to be tested to ensure the integrity of the existing data is not compromised by incoming valid data.
+Examples are when trying to create new users when an email already exists for that user or trying to update an entity that violates a constraint within the database.

 3. **The response returned the correct data.**

    Probably the most important test of the three is that given a valid request, the API returns the expected data.
 This is to ensure that interfaces built for the API can trust the server to always return data in the same format and structure.

-### Fixtures
+#### Fixtures
 The key to testing an application is making it easy to write good tests.
 Tests should be simple, complete and deterministic.
 When writing a test takes longer than writing the implementation of the code being tested, something is wrong.
 To avoid that trap and make writing tests as easy as possible for the API, the test suite made heavy use of Py.Test fixtures.

 Fixtures are methods, that when called, perform some setup for the test suite.
 This includes connecting the database, creating the tables, importing sample data and generally laying down the foundations for tests so that they can act upon real data.